Reptile Care Guide

 Reptiles have specific environmental and dietary needs that differ significantly from mammals and birds.
 Proper reptile care centers on replicating natural habitat conditions, including correct temperature gradients, appropriate lighting, humidity control, and species-specific nutrition.
-This guide covers the foundational principles every reptile keeper should understand.
+This resource covers the foundational principles every reptile keeper should understand.

 Understanding Reptile Biology